Physical Rehabilitation and Laser Therapy

 - Sprains and strains

-We may be able to help reduce the pain your pet is experiencing as a result of these conditions.
-Have your pet evaluated if you notice limping, an inability to settle, whining, or trembling.
-Other warning signs include a lack of appetite and difficulty maneuvering through your home, especially up or down stairs.
+Our veterinarians and physical therapy practitioners may be able to reduce inflammation and the pain your dog or cat is experiencing as a result of these conditions.
+We highly recommend that you have your dog or cat evaluated by a veterinarian if you notice any signs of limping, restlessness, whining, or trembling.
+Additional warning signs may include a lack of thirst or appetite and having difficulty standing on his or her own.
+This can also include refusal or trouble maneuvering through your home, especially up or down stairs.

-Scheduling an appointment for veterinary laser therapy is as easy as picking up the telephone, sending us an inquiry through our contact page or visiting our veterinary hospital in person.
-Our knowledgeable, compassionate veterinary team can help answer any questions you have.
-Make an appointment for your canine companion to begin experiencing the benefits of laser therapy today!
-406-252-9499
+Scheduling an appointment for a laser therapy session at the Animal Clinic of Billings and Animal Surgery Clinic is as easy as picking up the phone, sending us an email, or just stopping by to visit our veterinary clinic in person.
+Our highly knowledgeable and friendly team of veterinarians, receptionists and technicians can help answer any questions you have about laser therapy for cats and dogs.
+Call us today and schedule an appointment for your canine or feline companion to begin experiencing the benefits of what laser therapy can do for your pet!

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.